nginxinc/crossplane/README.md

 This is a quick and dirty tool that uses [crossplane parse](#crossplane-parse) internally to format an NGINX config file.
-Currently it removes all blank lines and comments, but this may get improved more in the future if there's demand for it.
-As of now, it serves the purpose of demonstrating what you can do with `crossplane`'s parsing abilities.
+It serves the purpose of demonstrating what you can do with `crossplane`'s parsing abilities.
+It is not meant to be a fully fleshed out, feature-rich formatting tool.
+If that is what you are looking for, then you may want to look writing your own using crossplane's Python API.

 ```
 usage: crossplane format [-h] [-o OUT] [-i NUM | -t] filename